 Raspberry Shortbread Cookies are our family’s favorite Christmas cookie.
 They are the first one requested and the first one to disappear.

 Today’s recipe is one of our family’s favorite holiday cookies.
-In fact over Thanksgiving Tessa specifically requested we make these raspberry shortbread cookies.
-The base is a delicious almond shortbread that everyone loves.
-And the raspberry topping is the perfect addition.
+It is the one cookie my children ask for year after year.
+The base is a delicious almond shortbread and the raspberry topping is the perfect addition.
+The almond flavor is perfection.

 How to make Raspberry Shortbread Cookies

 The recipe called for and I made them with raspberry jam but I bet they would be yummy with any flavor you might have in your refrigerator.
-The dough is a shortbread dough so it is a bit crumbly (no there are NO EGGS in it) so as you mix it up you may think it is too dry but keep mixing it together and it will look like this.
+The dough is a shortbread dough so it is a bit crumbly (no there are NO EGGS in it) so as you mix it up you may think it is too dry but keep mixing it together and it will come together.

-Give this recipe a try.
-I know it will be a popular one on your holiday cookie plate!
+I know it will be a popular one on your holiday cookie plate too!

 Raspberry Shortbread Cookie Recipe